 Several “palazzo” and buildings from 1400’s face onto the square, many of which were inhabited in the Renaissance by noble families and rich merchants.

 Among these buildings you will find the elegant Palazzo Guadagni, also called “Palazzo Dei”, named after the family responsible for the construction of the building in the 1500’s.
-The palace has a characteristic loggia on the upper level, where we would often the find the residence of the Florentine aristocrats.
+The palace has a characteristic loggia on the upper level, where the Florentine aristocrats that lived in the palazzo had a chance to spend time "outdoors" without heading out.

 The Market Square